 Discussing bladder control problems, even with the doctor, can cause discomfort, and embarrassment.

-Bladder control, however, is an issue that affects far more people than realized.
+Bladder control, however, is an issue that affects far more people than perceived.
 So bear in mind, if you are unable to empty your bladder properly, you are definitely not alone.

 Urinary retention is defined as having great difficulty in completely, or even partially, emptying the bladder.

-Many folks have problems starting urination, as well as keeping the urine volume going, which results in the bladder not being fully drained.
+Many people have problems starting urination, as well as keeping the urine volume going, which results in the bladder not being fully drained.

 The bladder is a very integral part of the body, and when it is not functioning as it should, it is very distressing, and at times, even painful.